syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

 ### Customize the crosshair line and crosshair label

-The fill and border options of the crosshairLabel is used to customize the background color and border of the crosshair label respectively.
-[Color](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartLineInfo~Color.html) and [Width](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartLineInfo~Width.html) of the crosshair line can be customized by using the line option in the crosshair.
+The fill and border options of the crosshairLabel are used to customize the background color and border of the crosshair label, respectively.
+The [Color](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartLineInfo~Color.html) and [Width](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.ChartLineInfo~Width.html) of a crosshair line can be customized by using the line option of the crosshair.

 {% tabs %}